Sunday, July 10, 2011

 Next, I added stems of hydrangea flowers, giving the arrangement a feminine, vintage feel.
 The newest trend in decorating is mixing vintage with modern... did you know that?
 You should have a party with me, so I can share more tips with your friends!

-For the height we learned about at Willow House Design Class, I decided to go with the leggy stalks from the hosta plants.
+For the height, I decided to go with the leggy stalks from the hosta plants.
 They seemed to be that masculine punch I was looking for... even though the flowers had already done their thing, it was a nice touch.I thought I was done when I started back into the house, I walked past my fern and decided why not add some fern?
 What do you think?
 Do you like it better with the fern or without?
 Remember, this is a special arrangement so I need some feedback!

 All in all, I think it looks okay.
 Annie, did I make you proud?!
 Thanks, my friend, for the lesson, letting my borrow your urn, and for our new friendship!
 It's what I love most about our business!